Caliphate: Moroccan Caliphate

-Sharifian Caliphate (1924–25)
+Sharifian Caliphate (1924–1931)

 The Sharifian Caliphate (خلافة شريفية) was an Arab caliphate proclaimed by the Sharifian rulers of Hejaz in 1924 previously known as Vilayet Hejaz, declaring independence from the Ottoman Caliphate.
-The idea of the Sharifian Caliphate had been floating around since at least the 15th century.
-Toward the end of the 19th century, it started to gain importance due to the decline of the Ottoman Empire, which was heavily defeated in the Russo-Turkish War of 1877–78.
-There is little evidence, however, that the idea of a Sharifian Caliphate ever gained wide grassroots support in the Middle East or anywhere else in the Muslim world.
+The idea of the Sharifian Caliphate had been floating around since at least the fifteenth century.
+In the Arab world, it represented the culmination of a long struggle to reclaim the caliphate from Ottoman hands.
+The first Arab revolts challenging the validity of the Ottoman Caliphate and demanding that an Arab Sayyid be chosen as caliph can be traced back to 1883 when Sheikh Hamat-al-Din seized Sanaa and called for the caliphate as a Sayyid.